mavrikkk/ha_routes/README.md

 <p>- поправить перевод в README.md</p>

 <p><b>BAD ENGLISH:</b></p>

+What's new:

+2020/02/07 now you can choose more than 1 device and choose date

 <p><b>1.
 A few words about security</b></p>
 <p>All files in the "www" directory of HomeAssistant are public: any file in the "www" directory can be opened in any browser without any authorization, knowing the direct link.
 In our case, this link is: "http://your_address_homeassistant/local/route/index.html".For more security, you can configure a reverse proxy in front of HomeAssistant service and set the authorization in it.
 Configuration of most popular web-servers as reverse proxy are on the <a href=https://www.home-assistant.io/docs/ecosystem/nginx>official page</a>.
 After setting up a reverse proxy, you need to add authorization for the necessary pages.
 This is an independent authorization that is not related to the authorization of the HomeAssistant itself.</p>